veronicaeyo/Beer-Data-Analysis/README.md

 ![beer](https://images.unsplash.com/photo-1586993451228-09818021e309?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=687&q=80)

-# Survival-of-a-Patient
+# Beer-Data-Analysis

  ## Business Problem
- A hospital has been trying to improve its care conditions by analyzing the historic survival of its patients.
-They tried looking at their data but could not identify the main factors leading to high survivals.
+ Our Company is trying to get insights about how the property of beer can actually affect demand for it from the Consumers.
+Survey questionaires were given to beer drinkers. on

  ## The dataset

-The dataset contains the patient records collected from a hospital.
+The dataset contains the beer properties as well as the reviews collected from the l.

 The "Survived_1_year" column is a target variable which has binary entries (0 or 1).